xssworm/interspire-bigcommerce/readme.txt

 * Initial launch

 == Upgrade Notice ==

+= 1.0.3 =
+* Fixed issue with BigCommerce API authentication.
+Sorry for the problems everyone - it should be working now.
+* Updated Insert Product form to prevent conflict with other plugins (Gravity Forms, for example).

 = 1.0.2 =
 * Very important if you upgraded to 1.0.1 without having configured your settings!